he1ex-tG/ConverterData/README.md

 Now there are DTOs:

   `FilenameBytearrayDTO` - contains file name and body.
-It's used when consumer requests the file;
+It is used when consumer requests the file;

   `IdFilenameDTO` - this and the next DTO have no file body.
 It's used to